Spotlight on Small intestine Neuroendocrine Neoplasms (siNENs)

 Carcinoid vs Neuroendocrine

-OPINION - There's a constant debate regarding the validity of the term 'Carcinoid'.
+There's a constant debate regarding the validity of the term 'Carcinoid'.
 I've posted about this a few times and as far as I know, the debate has been raging for some years.
 This post was originally generated in April 2015 (and hasn't changed that much!).
 EDIT MARCH 2024.
-There is now a consolidated Endocrine/Neuroendoceine Tumour classification system (Blue Book).
+There is now a consolidated Endocrine/Neuroendocrine Tumour classification system (Blue Book).
 Still in print but you can see a summary of changes by clicking here.
-This change should provide some leverage to Neuroendocrine committees particularly about what things should be called.
+Didn't provide clarity for all NENs.
 EDIT MARCH 2022.
-The latest classification system for Lung…
+The latest classification system for Lung Neuroendocrine Neoplasms (NEN) confirms the word "carcinoid" is now a choice when…

 European Neuroendocrine Tumor Society (ENETS) 2022 Guidance Paper for Carcinoid Syndrome and Carcinoid Heart Disease